|

 the first woman to be hanged in

-It was decided that Lee should be the first to hang, the two men being
+It was decided that Lee should be the first to hang at 8 am, the two men

 She was heavily sedated as she shuffled under escort to a double cell near the

 Sheriff William Daly was required to read the death warrant to her.
-But she
+She

-collapsed on seeing the hangman and his assistant - both goggled and wearing
+collapsed on seeing the hangman and his assistant - both wearing large felt

-felt hats - a strange Australian practice.
-A doctor examined her and found she
+hats and goggles - a strange Australian practice.
+A doctor examined her and

-was unconscious.
-However, the execution had to proceed so Daly continued to
+found she was unconscious.
+However, the execution had to proceed so Daly

-read out the details of her conviction and sentence although she would not have
+continued to read out the details of her conviction and sentence although she

-heard a word of it - if she had, she would have spotted a mistake (the date on
+would not have heard a word of it - if she had, she would have spotted a mistake

 Because of her state of collapse, the executioner pinioned her arms in front of rather than behind her back as was normal.
 His assistant then pinioned her legs with a strap whilst he put the white hood on her head, and they carried her from the cell the few yards to the gallows where she had to be placed on a chair on the trap.
 Her head drooped to her chest and the executioner had to pull it back in order to adjust the noose correctly.